 - Māori and Pasifika have lower levels of vitamin D than do Pakeha/Europeans.

-- People with darker skin pigmentation, such as Africans and Indians, are likely to have lower levels of vitamin D.
+- People with darker skin, such as Africans and Indians, are likely to have lower levels of vitamin D.

 - Obese people have lower levels of vitamin D than non-obese people.